earthlab/hub-ops/docs/source/daily-operations/modify-remove-hub.rst

 Kubernetes is running behind the scenes and will thus control users and hub deployment.
 To remove users you will thus need to

-1. Edit the hub's :code:`yaml` file which contains a list of users with permission to access the hub
+1. Edit the hub's yaml file which contains a list of users with permission to access the hub
+2. (If GitHub authentication) Remove access tokens for the users
-2. Manually delete storage <TODO: add more details about the best way to handle storage removal>
+3. Manually delete storage <TODO: add more details about the best way to handle storage removal>

 Shut Down a Hub (And Remove Associated Storage)